DarienLibrary/website_content/content/_finished/csa/csa.md

 The vegetables are grown locally so they are fresher than anything you'll find in a grocery store, and incredibly varied.

-Visit [Stoneledge Farm](https://dar.to/2m8Riji "Stoneledge Farm") for more information, and [register online](https://dar.to/2m8rS5g "Register online").
+Visit [Stoneledge Farm](https://dar.to/2m8Riji "Stoneledge Farm") for more information.
 <br />
 <br />